Palm Pre: HP Pre3

+The HP Pre 3 was a touchscreen smartphone by Hewlett-Packard, announced in 2011 alongside the Veer and TouchPad.
+It featured a 3.58-inch touchscreen, 802.11 a/b/g/n Wi-Fi, and a 5MP camera.
+Briefly available in the UK, it was discontinued shortly after release, with limited US availability through employee sales.

 Internal hardware

 Screen and input

 The original Pre has a 3 megapixel digital camera with LED flash.

 Connectivity

 The Pre is available with high-speed connectivity on either EVDO Rev. A or UMTS HSDPA, depending on location.
 The Pre also includes 802.11b/g WiFi and Bluetooth 2.1+EDR with support for A2DP stereo headsets.
 A-GPS with support for turn-by-turn navigation is also included, though access to aGPS features remains locked for Verizon Wireless users.
 For charging and data-transfer, the Pre uses a microUSB connector with USB 2.0 support, and audio output is supported by a standard 3.5 mm headphone jack.
 While the phone reports support for the Bluetooth DUN protocol, Sprint has not permitted use of the Pre in tethered (or "Phone as Modem") mode.
 Verizon does support tethering via their Mobile Hot Spot support.
 But the "homebrew community has many "patches" and apps that allow you to change settings on the Pre, one of them includes a free hotspot app for the Sprint users.